 I recently redid our "how to use this site" link on the Tips page and wanted to share it here for anyone interested.
 It's pretty self-explanatory:

 If I'm a beginner interested in applying memory techniques to my learning, how should I use this site?

 Feel free to explore whatever piques your interest, but here's our vision for how new users might progress through our content: Read More

 It’s worth noting up front that we find our current methods of implementing memory palaces to be relatively simple (see “Doesn’t it take too much time to make all these palaces?” on our Tips page).
 We don’t think that using palaces in a mnemonic strategy adds up to much extra time or effort.
 Otherwise, the following might be moot.
-With that out of the way, I’ve found there to be three main arguments in favor of palaces: Read More
+The presence of this question is also not to say that standalone images are never useful.
+We often create them for out-of-context facts or when it may be useful to create quick images on the fly.
+When it comes to carefully learning structured material, however (e.g. I'm sitting at my computer to learn the lung pathology chapter), I’ve found there to be three main arguments in favor of palaces: Read More

 It’s that time of year again.
 Two weeks ago, Cathy and I stuffed our bags and hopped in an airplane for 25+ hours for the annual World Memory Championship.
 After last year’s event in Chengdu, China, the organizers bumped the venue to Singapore, which I found to be a truly awesome place.
 Buildings of all colors and architectural styles, greenery everywhere, clean streets, and crazy vistas around every corner.
 We had a blast just walking around.
 The one downside: the unrelenting 80o humidity.
 As usual, we arrived a few days early to acclimate...
 Read More